Medevac-Toolkit/medevac/README.md

 ![image](https://github.com/Medevac-Toolkit/medevac/assets/1908752/4d0ec5bd-d9fd-46b9-b0b3-15d05c48368f)
 ## Overview

 Medevac is a tool designed to automate the detection, analysis, and resolution of common issues in Kubernetes clusters.
-Inspired by the concept of medical evacuation (medevac), this tool aims to swiftly diagnose and fix problems in your containerized environments, ensuring optimal performance and uptime.
+This tool aims to swiftly diagnose and fix problems in your containerized environments, ensuring optimal performance and uptime.

 ## Features